 - Feel & test the water supply: if you can’t get a lather when bathing the system may not be sufficiently treating the water.

-ADDITIONAL WATER SOFTENER REPAIR SYMPTOMS TO WATCH FOR
+ADDITIONAL WATER SOFTENER REPAIR SYMPTOMS

 Without fully diagnosing, it can be very difficult to determine what is really causing the problem and whether of not a water softener repair is even necessary.
 This is where a service technician will be able to trouble shoot the situation and come to a determination and solution to the problem.
 While there are so many possible symptoms and problems a softener may experience, the following are a few that you may see.